Admissibility and Many-Term Sums

 ## Bounded Opposition

-In the bounded angular or field-alignment scale,
+In the bounded angular or field-alignment scale, the descriptor satisfies:

 $$